itsShrizon/BanglaRAG/README.md

 - Uses chat history and Gemini to rewrite vague queries into standalone, context-rich questions before searching.
 - Ensures accurate retrieval even for conversational or ambiguous questions.

----

-## Evaluation Matrix (if implemented)

-If evaluation is implemented, results and metrics (e.g., accuracy, F1-score, context relevance) will be found in `data/evaluation/` or described here.

----

 ## Relevance of Results and Improvements